Aaroneld/JavaReference/README.md

 <sup>2</sup> Insert a little piece on how Java stores boolean values.

 <sup>3</sup> `char` is the only unsigned type in Java.
 This means `char` cannot
-hold negative numbers, which is why it can hold twice high of a positive value as `short`, despite using the same number of bits.
+hold negative numbers, which is why it can hold twice as high of a positive value as `short`, despite using the same number of bits.

 ## Java access modifier visibility